pca006132/PCC/syntax.md

 ```

 ### Inline expression
-Users can run inline expression during generation.
-So they can use variables in commands, get coordinate of other command blocks with label etc.
+Users can run inline expressions during generation.
+So they can use variables in commands, get coordinates of other command blocks with labels, etc.

-Codes inside `#{}` will be parsed, and will be replaced by its result.
+Codes inside `#{}` will be parsed, and will be replaced by their results.

 Users can escape that by adding a \` character.
 As \` is an escape character, users need to escape that by another \` if they need to use it in commands.
 Or users can just use raw string mode (prefix `?:`).